 One out of every 12 adults in the United States suffers from alcohol dependence, making alcohol the most regularly used addictive substance in America, the National Council on Alcoholism and Drug Dependence (NCADD) reports.
 Drinking large amounts of alcohol regularly can cause the brain to get used to the way that alcohol interferes with neurotransmitter transmission, movement, and absorption.When alcohol enters the brain, it causes levels of dopamine and GABA (gamma-aminobutyric acid) to be increased.
 Both are chemical messengers that the brain normally uses to tell the rest of the body how to feel.
 Dopamine affects pleasure sensations, motivation, sleep functions, memory, and learning, while GABA is involved in mitigating and controlling the stress reaction.
 As levels of GABA increase, the central nervous system is depressed, slowing breathing, heart rate, and blood pressure, and lowering body temperature.

 Alcohol disrupts regular levels of these neurotransmitters in the brain, and the more the brain becomes accustomed to the artificial interference, the more it will rely on alcohol to keep these levels stable.
-After a person becomes dependent on alcohol, amounts of dopamine and GABA can drop, leading to uncomfortable and even dangerous withdrawal symptoms.
+After a person becomes dependent on alcohol, dopamine and GABA activity is altered, leading to uncomfortable and even dangerous withdrawal symptoms when they try to stop drinking.
 Alcohol is a substance that should never be stopped “cold turkey” without professional intervention, care, and supervision.

 Hazards of Alcohol Withdrawal